The Carillon Tree of Light, a beacon of the holiday season, will be illuminated Thursday, Nov. 21

-Enjoy holiday milkshakes, hot dogs, hot drinks, soft pretzels and cookies at Culp’s Christmas Café.
-Kettle corn, hot chocolate, coffee and other holiday treats are available at the James F. Dicke Family Transportation Center Roundhouse Café.
+Enjoy soft serve ice cream, nachos and cheese, waffles, hot drinks, and soft pretzels at the Carillon Café.
+Popcorn, house-baked cookies, hot chocolate, coffee and other holiday treats are available at the James F. Dicke Family Transportation Center Roundhouse Café.

 Inside Morris & Hetzel Bakery, costumed interpreters will be selling homemade gingerbread cookies and roasted chestnuts while teaching visitors about historic hearth cooking.
-And for hearty, delicious fare — including historically crafted beer and wine — look no farther than Carillon Brewing Co.
-(No admission is required to dine at Carillon Brewing Co).
+Culp’s Café will be offering a selection of four dinner entrees and various desserts starting at 5 p.m.
+For hearty, delicious fare — including historically crafted beer and wine — look no farther than Carillon Brewing Co.
+(No admission is required to dine at Carillon Brewing Co. or Culp’s Café).

 ✨4.
 Endless Sparkle